Kimserey/BlogArchive/20180317_aws_estimate.md

 In a web development estimation, what we need to consider are the main contributors to price.
 Those are:

-- the hosting VMs
+- Hosting VMs
-- the database VMs
+- Database VMs
-- bandwith
+- Bandwith
-- enterprise licenses of app and/or frameworks
+- Enterprise licenses of app and/or frameworks
 - CDN
-- object storage
+- Object storage
-- extra cloud services
+- Extra cloud services

 Some of the contributors which would directly map to a price on AWS.
 Hosting VMs map to EC2s, bandwith maps to the outbound cost of VM conmunications, CDN maps to Cloudfront and object storage maps to a S3 storage.
 Enterprise licenses are for tools like NService bus, Segment or similar which are paid solutions.
 Extra cloud services could be services like elastic search.

-Knowing this we have already scoped down to what we need to look into to get an estimate od the price.
+Knowing this we have already scoped down to what we need to look into to get an estimate of the price.

 ## 2. Solution needs

+Using back the requirements, __trees are put to sale accross the whole year__, we know that we will need to have the system up and running for the whole year.
+This implies that we can evaluated the cost of the VMs as if they will be running 24 hours per day.

 ## 3. Price